 The Palos Verdes Peninsula, including Rolling Hills, is designated as a Very High Fire Hazard Severity Zone by the State of California Department of Forestry and Fire Protection.
 The Block Captain Program is modeled after the strategies, principles and best practices published in FEMA’s “Whole Community Approach to Emergency Management (2011)”.
 Block Captains proactively partner with the City of Rolling Hills, the Rolling Hills Community Association and the first responders – LA Fire Department and LA Sheriff.

 Block Captains are designated throughout the City’s 24 “zones” or neighborhoods.
 There is an average of three (3) Block Captains and one (1) or more Block Captain Support volunteers for each zone.
 There are approximately 50 homes in a zone.

-Review the Block Captains and RH Zones to see the volunteer Block Captains by zones/ subzones and street addresses in Rolling Hills.
+Review to Block Captains and RH Zones see the volunteer Block Captains by zones/ subzones and street addresses in Rolling Hills.

 Do you need to contact your Block Captain?
 Are you interested in learning more about the Block Captain Program?
 Review Block Captain Responsibilities for more information.